 iTunes not recognizing iPhone in recovery mode, when iOS updating, restoring, etc?
-Check this tip to make your iPhone XS/XR/X/8/7/6s/6/5s/SE show up again.
+Check this tip to make your iPhone show up in iTunes again.

-Recovery mode can be a very practical , or even the only one, troubleshooting for various iPhone problems you may encounter, even though it shouldn’t be your first choice.
-It can be applied when installing an iOS update and your device gets stuck in a continuous restart loop; Updating the operating system or restore the device from backup but the process fails; The Apple logo showing; etc.
+Recovery mode can be very practical, or even the only one, troubleshooting for various iPhone problems you may encounter, even though it shouldn’t be your first choice.
+It can be applied when installing an iOS update, and your device gets stuck in a continuous restart loop; Updating the operating system or restore the device from backup but the process fails; The Apple logo shows; etc.

 If this way does not work to fix iTunes not detecting iPhone in recovery mode, you need to think about if it is related to the Apple Mobile Device Drivers.
 In the following, we will list how to re-install USB Driver and Recovery Mode Driver for this problem.

-Sometimes, iTunes not recognizing iPhone in recovery mode may be because of the Apple Mobile Device USB driver having something wrong.
+Sometimes, iTunes not recognizing iPhone in recovery mode maybe because of the Apple Mobile Device USB driver having something wrong.
 You can re-install it to check if the problem still exists.
 Here are the detailed steps to re-install USB driver:

 Step 2.
 Reconnect your device.
 If iTunes opens, close it.

 Step 3.
-Press the Windows and R key on your keyboard to open the Run command.
+Press the Windows and R keys on your keyboard to open the Run command.

 Step 5.
 Right-click on the usbaapl64.inf or usbaapl.inf file and select Install.